-With construction costs up by as much as 15% over the last half year or so, it’s becoming difficult for the construction industry to bounce back.
+With construction overhead costs up by as much as 15% over the last half year or so, it’s becoming difficult for the construction industry to bounce back.
 With this in mind, managing your construction costs in a way that limits waste and excessive expenditures is extremely important for your profitability.
-Read on for 4 things to remember to compete with increasing construction costs.
+Read on to learn more about how to compete with increasing construction costs.

 Dollars and Cents Construction